Gloeidraad/ESP32-MUSIC-PLAYER/README.md

 This design is derived from my project "AM/FM-modulator-with-ESP32-module" (https://github.com/Gloeidraad/AMFM-modulator-with-ESP32-module).

-The PCBS design has been made with KiCad 8.0.
+The PCB design has been made with KiCad 8.0.